 The fees payable to set up a company vary depending on the amount of its share capital and on its business.
-The process of incorporation may take an average of 15 days (excluding the time required for the issue of the final business licensing permit).
+The process of incorporation may take an average of 15 days (excluding the time required for licensing purposes).

 3.2 Unlimited liability companies